-The median salary for software developers is $102,280 per year and the field is growing much faster than average at 24 percent due to a rapid increase in the demand for software.
+The median salary for software developers is $105,590 per year and the field is growing much faster than average at 24% due to a rapid increase in the demand for software.
 Software developers usually have a bachelor's degree in computer science, software engineering, mathematics or a related field and strong computer programming skills.
 Some software developers work in contract positions or from remote locations, so this may be a great career possibility for you as a military spouse.

 As a software developer, you should have a passion for code and be able to code in several languages.
 It is important to be able to improve code without changing what it does and be willing to leverage existing code to save time and development effort.
-You must also be a stickler for creating and using quality tests to make sure the code you develop is bug-free.
+You must also create and use quality tests to make sure the code you develop is bug-free.

 Other qualities important for a successful software developer include the following: